-IP address Enter the gateway IPv4 or IPv6 address to be assigned to the Ether- net 1 or Ethernet 2 interface, respectively.
-The address ranges 172.17.0.0/16 and 172.18.0.0/16 are reserved for the internal Docker network and can be changed in System &gt; Serv- ices if required.
+IP address Enter the gateway IPv4 or IPv6 address to be assigned to the Ethernet 1 or Ethernet 2 interface, respectively.
+The address ranges 172.17.0.0/16 and 172.18.0.0/16 are reserved for the internal Docker network and can be changed in System > Services if required.
 Subnet prefix length Enter the subnet prefix length of the IPv4 or IPv6 address.
-For IPv4 addresses, the value 24 is typically entered here for net- works with the subnet mask 255.255.255.0 or the value 16 for net- works with the subnet mask 255.255.0.0 .
+For IPv4 addresses, the value 24 is typically entered here for networks with the subnet mask 255.255.255.0 or the value 16 for networks with the subnet mask 255.255.0.0 .
 Gateway Enter the IP address of the gateway.
 NTP server (optional) Enter the IP address or the computer name of the time server from which the gateway is to obtain its system time.

 DNS server Enter the IP address of the DNS server used to resolve the names of computers in the network / on the Internet.
 DNS search domains (op- tional) Enter the internal DNS domain for your company network, e.g. lan.mycompany.com.
 Run DHCP server on in- terface Set the Run DHCP server on interface slider to On if the gateway is to take over the role of the DHCP server and assign IP addresses to the devices connected in the isolated machine network.
-RECOMMENDATION : Only use this function for a direct 1:1 connec- tion between the gateway and a sensor, a PLC, an add-on module or a TBEN module.
+RECOMMENDATION: Only use this function for a direct 1:1 connection between the gateway and a sensor, a PLC, an add-on module or a TBEN module.
 In a larger network with several machines, a central IT infrastructure is necessary.
 DHCP address pool offset Specify which IP addresses are to be assigned for the connected peripheral device.
 For example: You enter a "12".
 Starting with the parameter entered under IP address , the number after the last point is replaced by "12", e.g., 10.1.9.
 12 .
-If this IP address is already assigned, the device may not be acces- sible on the network.
+If this IP address is already assigned, the device may not be accessible on the network.
 Change your entries if necessary.
 DHCP address pool size Specify the maximum number of peripheral devices that can be included in the network.
 The recommended value is 1.
-RECOMMENDATION : Restart the connected peripheral device so that it can send its requests to the gateway.
+RECOMMENDATION: Restart the connected peripheral device so that it can send its requests to the gateway.
 Only then will the IP address be assigned.
-Link-local ad- dressing (only in Advanced viewing mode) Set the slider to On if you require a link-local address for local communication within the network segment.
-The gateway generates the link-local address automatically, so that communication within the same network segment is possible with- out DHCP or a static IP address.
-Multicast DNS (only in Ad- vanced viewing mode) Set the slider to On if all subscribers in the network are to be addressed directly instead of by request to a DNS server.
-Gateways can then be accessed in the network at <hostname>.local.
-You can find the hostname in SIINEOS on the System &gt; Device page.</hostname>
+Link-local ad- dressing (only in Advanced viewing mode) The slider is set to On by default.
+The gateway generates the link-local address automatically, so that communication within the same network segment is possible without DHCP or a static IP address.
+If you do not require a link-local address for local communication within the network segment, deactivate the function.
+Multicast DNS (only in Ad- vanced viewing mode) The slider is set to On by default.
+Instead of a request being sent to a DNS server, all subscribers in the network are addressed directly.
+Gateways can then be accessed in the network at <hostname>.lo-cal.
+You can find the hostname in SIINEOS on the System > Device page.</hostname>